QMSTR/qmstr/doc/content/introduction/getting-started/debian-curl_tutorial/_index.md

 files.

-After the [build script](build.sh) has finished successfully run the following file to connect the targets, that have been created while building debian Curl, to the debian packages:
+After the [build script](build.sh) has finished successfully run the [targets script](targets.sh) to connect the targets, that have been created while building debian curl, to the debian curl package:

     > ./targets.sh